jkeefe/workshops/module-build-a-chatbot/README.md

 - I'm a bot that can answer your questions about Star Island.
 What would you like to know about? ^buttons(Location, Getting There, What's on Star)
 ```

+**Important note:** For the buttons to work, their names must match triggers elsewhere in the script!
+And those triggers, like all triggers, must be all lowercase and contain no punctuation.
+Someone clicking a button is actually treated as through they had _typed_ the words inside the button.

 Add a link ...